rishaabd24/CaseStudyApp/README.md

 1. Clone the repository on your local machine
 2. Open the Project file(CaseStudyApp.sln) in Microsoft Visual Studio
-3. Navigate to "appsettings.json" and enter the name of your SQL Server under the "AuthConnectionString": "Server= _your server name_;..."
+3. Navigate to "appsettings.json" and enter the name of your SQL Server under the "AuthConnectionString": "Server= _your MS SQL server name_;..."
 4. Go to Tools -> NuGet Package Manager -> Package Manager Console
 5. In the Package Manager Console, run the command "Add-Migration YourMigrationName"
 6. After Step 5, run the command "Update-Database" in the Package Manager Console and wait for "Done." confirmation.